 - Arts or media activities such as student theater

 Are there job opportunities on campus or nearby?

 Many students need to work while they attend school.
-If you don’t already have a job but plan to get one, look at the opportunities that are available.
+If you don’t already have a job but plan to get one, look at the available opportunities.
 Some schools offer on-campus jobs and work-study placements, but those spots might be limited or restricted to students with financial aid.
 Look at the surrounding area to see if many businesses hire students.
 As a nursing student, be on the lookout for nearby hospitals, nursing homes, or other medical facilities with openings for aspiring nurses.

 What kind of technology is available on campus?

 Pay attention to the technology being used when you’re touring a school’s libraries, labs and classrooms.
 This goes beyond computers.
 Some nursing schools have high-tech simulations in labs that allow students to practice clinical skills on campus.

 Nursing school rankings can be informative, but they’re not necessarily a deciding factor.
 That’s because these rankings are guidelines based on data and statistics, not individual student experience.
 Rankings don’t take into account things like campus life or the instruction style of professors, so their evaluations might not be a match.
 That said, if you’re struggling to decide between two different programs, rankings could help you make that choice.